asreview-simulation/asreview-simulation/README.md

 # A fresh take on ASReview's project layout

-Each directory here is supposed to be represent a published package from pypi.
+Each directory here is supposed to represent a published package from pypi.
 Their directory names are the package names.
 Since none of the packages are actually published you have to install them with e.g. `pip install -e ./asreviewlib`

 - `asreview`: